hashrocket/go-pear/README.md

 Will let you setup your git configuration to reflect all the programmers that have contributed to a commit.

-### Changing Group/Email

-	$ pear --email dev@hashrocket.com

-OR

-	$ pear chriserin derekparker --email dev@hashrocket.com

-Will configure the email associated with commits, the programmers involved will be listed as plus delimited metadata in the email address, like:

-	dev+chriserin+derekparker@hashrocket.com

 ## How Pear works

 Pear works by changing your local git configuration, the configuration for a specific repository.
 Pear stores the full name of each developer in the ~/.pearrc so that a programmer will only be prompted once for his/her full name.